 A supporting discussion and rationale.

-Section Error!
-Reference source not found. (informative) provides a set of examples and patterns for representing common clinical statements.
-The approaches taken are consistent with the normative statements in Sections Error!
-Reference source not found. and Error!
-Reference source not found., as well as work being done within HL7 domain committees.
+Section 3 (informative) provides a set of examples and patterns for representing common clinical statements.
+The approaches taken are consistent with the normative statements in Sections 2 and 5, as well as work being done within HL7 domain committees.

-Section Error!
-Reference source not found. (informative) describes normal forms, including their use with SNOMED CT.
+Section 4 (informative) describes normal forms, including their use with SNOMED CT.
 It also discusses considerations for transformations between various common representations and SNOMED CT or HL7 RIM based normal forms.

-Section Error!
-Reference source not found. (normative) contains a number of constraints on SNOMED CT concepts applicable to relevant attributes in each of the major classes in the Clinical Statement Pattern.
-These normative constraints are presented as a series of tables in section Error!
-Reference source not found..
-This section also summarizes the benefits and weaknesses of the constraints offered (see also Error!
-Reference source not found.).
+Section 5 (normative) contains a number of constraints on SNOMED CT concepts applicable to relevant attributes in each of the major classes in the Clinical Statement Pattern.
+These normative constraints are presented as a series of tables in section 5.3.
+This section also summarizes the benefits and weaknesses of the constraints offered (see also Appendix D).

-The Glossary in Section 6 (informative) is a collection of abbreviations and terms used in this document with their respective definitions.

-Error!
-Reference source not found. (informative) provides a general discussion of the potential overlaps between an information model and a terminology model and the pros and cons of various possible approaches to managing these overlaps.
+Appendix A (informative) provides a general discussion of the potential overlaps between an information model and a terminology model and the pros and cons of various possible approaches to managing these overlaps.

-Error!
-Reference source not found. (reference) provides references to relevant documents including SNOMED CT specifications and also outlines the compositional grammar used to express many of the examples in this document.
+Appendix B (reference) provides references to relevant documents including SNOMED CT specifications and also outlines the compositional grammar used to express many of the examples in this document.

-Error!
-Reference source not found. (informative) notes the changes to this document since the last ballot draft.
+Appendix C (informative) notes the changes to this document since the last ballot draft.

-Error!
-Reference source not found. (informative) identifies known open issues in SNOMED CT that limit the completeness and consistent application of some of the guidance in this document.

-Error!
-Reference source not found. (informative) provides a more detailed discussion of approaches to normative constraints on SNOMED CT and identifies the need for further development of formal vocabulary rules to support this.
+Appendix D (informative) provides a more detailed discussion of approaches to normative constraints on SNOMED CT and identifies the need for further development of formal vocabulary rules to support this.

+The Glossary in Appendix E (informative) is a collection of abbreviations and terms used in this document with their respective definitions.

-This document includes hyperlinks to external documents as well as to other sections within this document, which can be identified by the cited section number listed at the end of the reference, e.g. (§ Error!
-Reference source not found.) for Appendix B Section 3.
+This document includes hyperlinks to external documents as well as to other sections within this document, which can be identified by the cited section number listed at the end of the reference, e.g. (§ B.3) for Appendix B Section 3.

 In this document references to SNOMED CT concepts and expressions are represented using the SNOMED CT Compositional Grammar.
 An extension to this grammar is used in this document to represent constraints on use of SNOMED CT concepts and expressions.

-It is recommended to review the material on the extended grammar, which is explained in SNOMED CT Compositional Grammar - extended (§ Error!
-Reference source not found.), together with references to the SNOMED CT source material related to the underlying logical model before reading the main part of this guide.
+It is recommended to review the material on the extended grammar, which is explained in SNOMED CT Compositional Grammar - extended (§B.3), together with references to the SNOMED CT source material related to the underlying logical model before reading the main part of this guide.
 Reviewing Table 12 (Compositional Grammar extension - Constraint symbols) should be especially useful, as it provides the meaning of the symbols that are used in the compositional grammar examples that are provided throughout this document.

 Conformance statements are identified in the normative sections using this convention: